 The Earliest Christian Writings

 The Epistle from the elders at the church in Rome to the Church at Corinth (commonly known as "1 Clement") was written in the late first century AD, making it almost as old as the New Testament itself.
-The author overtly affirms Paul's letter to the Corinthians as scripture to be publically read and cites from many of Paul's other letters (along with frequent quotations from the book of Hebrews).
-There are also very plausible allusions to James and 1 Peter and possibly Acts.
-The words of Jesus are referenced as well, but possibly from the author's familiarity with the oral preaching of them since, technically, the gospels are not referenced as written sources.1 At any rate, considering this is only a single letter, it speaks volumes to see how much of the New Testament was referenced authoritatively.
-This is a rather powerful, early testimony to the authority of the New Testament in the first century churches.
+The author overtly affirms Paul's letter to the Corinthians as Scripture to be publically read and cites from many of Paul's other letters (along with frequent quotations from the book of Hebrews).
+There are also very plausible allusions to James, 1 Peter, and possibly Acts.
+The words of Jesus are referenced as well, though possibly from the author's familiarity with the oral preaching of them since, technically, the gospels are not referenced as written sources.1 At any rate, considering this is only a single letter, it speaks volumes to see how much of the New Testament was referenced authoritatively.
+This is a rather powerful, early testimony to the authority of the New Testament in the first-century churches.

 - 1. Bruce M. Metzger, Canon of the New Testament (Oxford University Press, 1987) 42-43